costajob/app-servers/README.md

 ##### Concurrency and parallelism
 As expected Crystal does not supports parallelism: only one CPU is squeezed by the server.
-Memory consumption is similar to the other AOT-based languages: on the low side of the river.
+Memory consumption is similar to the other AOT-based languages: very low compared to VM-based/interpreted langugages.